-Justin Yonkers, 13, and his sister Jessica, 7, were also among the crowd enjoying the ice rink.
+Justin Yonkers, 13, and his sister Jessica, 7, also were among the crowd enjoying the ice rink.

 "This is my first time here, but I played ice hockey once.
-My mom said she used to do this in Ohio, so we'll probably come back here with her," Yonkers said.
+My mom said she used to do this in Ohio, so we'll probably come back here with her," Justin Yonkers said.

-Alma Meza didn't have a Thanksgiving this year, so she decided to take her 5-year-old son, 8-year-old nephew and 13-year-old niece to the ice rink instead.
+Alma Meza didn't have a Thanksgiving celebration this year, so she decided to take her 5-year-old son, 8-year-old nephew and 13-year-old niece to the ice rink instead.

 "We didn't have a turkey and we were alone, so we came here to have fun.
 We thought it was going to be really expensive but it isn't," she said.

 Spectators Mike and Marilyn Madrigal of Carson City, walked over to take a look at the rink.